omarbenites/meta-programming-in-r/chapters/05_manipulation_of_expressions.md

 }
 ```

-For the same reason we actually have to remedy the `simplify_call` function.
+For the same reason, we have to remedy the `simplify_call` function.
 There, we compare `expr[[1]]` with names to dispatch to the various arithmetic operators.
-This only works if `expr[[1]]` is a name, so we have to make sure that we only do these comparisons when it is:
+This only works if `expr[[1]]` is a name, so we have to make sure that we only make these comparisons when it is:

 ```r
 simplify_call <- function(expr) {